driessenslucas/researchproject/Updated_Thesis.md

 \end{minipage}
 \end{figure}

-**Commentary**: DDQN shows the most efficient path with the least number of steps to solve the maze, followed by DQN.
-Q-agent, while effective, exhibits a more convoluted path compared to DDQN and DQN, indicating room for improvement in efficiency.
+**Commentary**: The maze solution paths highlight the efficiency of each algorithm in navigating the maze.
+DDQN demonstrates the shortest and most direct path, indicating superior learning and optimization in its decision-making process.
+DQN also performs well, albeit with a slightly longer path, reflecting its effective yet slightly less optimal strategy.
+The Q-agent, while successful in completing the maze, takes a more winding route, suggesting a less efficient approach and a greater number of steps to reach the goal.
+This comparison underscores the superior efficiency of DDQN in solving the maze with minimal steps, followed closely by DQN, and identifies areas where Q-agent can improve its path optimization.

+For the PPO and AC algorithms, their paths were more complex and less direct, indicating a need for further optimization and learning to enhance their maze navigation efficiency (not shown in the figures).

 **3. Reward History and Distribution**